There’s actually a lot more to creating a video than most people realize. Here’s a list of everything that’s involved:

 Ping Your Video

 “Pinging” is a way to notify the search engines that they need to go see something new that’s online.
-This is how you can quickly get indexed in the search engines like I did above.
+This is how you can quickly get indexed in the search engines as I did above.

 There are tons of free pinging sites.
 It doesn’t really matter which one you use.
 I use Pingler.
 Just make sure you enter the correct URL for your video.
 Sometimes Youtube adds stuff to the end of the URL, so be careful.